-Mass and Weight Converter
+Mass / Weight Converter

-Whilst every effort has been made in building this mass and weight converter tool, I am not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
+Full disclaimer.

 Carats (metric) (CM), Centigrams (cg), Decigrams (dg), Dekagrams (dag), Grains (gr), Grams (g), Kilograms (kg), Micrograms (mcg), Milligrams (mg), Newtons (N), Ounces Avoir (oz), Ounces Troy (t oz), PennyWeights (pwt), Pounds Avoir (lb), Pounds Troy, Slugs, Stone (UK) (st), Stone (US), Tonnes (metric ton) (t), Tons (UK long ton), Tons (US short ton),

-Mass and Weight Converter Definitions
+Mass / Weight Converter Definitions

 With two different units of ounce and pound, you may find yourself wondering which one to reference.
 So, in case there's any confusion, we've outlined the differences between the different types of imperial ounce and pound below.